LukePappa/Ourism/text.md

-The cosmos are an infinite and eternal act of self-realization, comprising particles who each subjectively experience a world-branch in which they gain the capacity to directly apprehend bliss as the only reality.
+The cosmos are an infinite and eternal act of self-realization, comprising particles that subjectively experience a world-branch in which they gain the capacity to directly apprehend bliss as the only reality.
 Human beings have such